 Ticket price: $8 (There is also a VIP van service for $12,5.)

 Check out CamboTicket to book your bus tickets online for the above mentioned companies and others.

 Phnom Penh to Siem Reap by Mini Van

 There is a vast array of mini van services between Phnom Penh and Siem Reap and all around Cambodia, here’s a selection.

 Virak Buntham have regular services to Siem Reap from Phnom Penh.
 If you book via your hotel or guesthouse, they will send a tuk tuk to take you to the bus station.
 The van has minimal customer service, but this is one of the most comfortable mini vans available.
 There is Wi-Fi and air conditioning and reclining seats, that actually recline so far you could probably lie down – though obviously not if you don’t want to make an enemy with your neighbour behind.
 There is one stop along the way.
-The bus terminal in Siem Reap is along Road 6, near Rosana Broadway, so the tuk tuk ride to town will be around $5-6.
+The bus terminal in in the center of Siem Reap, near the riverside roundabout.

 Cambodia Post have a mini van service that operates between the two cities post offices.
 It is purely a passenger van, not one piled up with mail!
 The van is reasonable and there are two stops on the way.
 There are two trouble spots in the van to be wary of, the seat next to the driver, which is above the engine and thus elevated, not great if you are even a moderate height, and in the back above the rear wheel, extremely cramped and uncomfortable, so do your best to avoid these seats.
 You need to arrange your own transport to the Phnom Penh post office and from the Siem Reap post office to your hotel or guesthouse.